makenotion/notion-sdk-js/examples/notion-github-sync/README.md

 To create a Notion database that will work with this example, duplicate [this empty database template](https://www.notion.com/367cd67cfe8f49bfaf0ac21305ebb9bf?v=bc79ca62b36e4c54b655ceed4ef06ebd).

+Your Notion integration will need access to the Notion database you have created.
+To provide access, follow the instructions found in Notion's [Integration guide](https://developers.notion.com/docs/create-a-notion-integration#step-2-share-a-database-with-your-integration).

 ### 3. Run code

 ```zsh